 Off the kids area is also an outdoor play porch with stackable cubes and picnic benches.
 There is also a family bathroom and a nursing room.

 *High-five* Greenville Library system.

-Next to the kids space is an enclosed teen room which overlooks a field next door and is outfitted with private cubicles and giant bean bag chairs.
+Next to the kids’ space is an enclosed teen room that overlooks a field next door and is outfitted with private cubicles and giant bean bag chairs.
 There is art on the wall by local students and all the latest books that teens care about.

 The Five Forks Library has a huge meeting space for local groups to rent out plus an enclosed room on the other side of the library that can be used for crafts or homeschool groups (the floor is waterproof because….crafts).

 You can bring your coffee and relax in the designated space near the front of the library where drinks other than bottled water are allowed and read or work.
 If you need a laptop, rent one out with your library card.
 You can use it throughout the building.

 Near the giant windows is plenty of seating to work or read or ponder life.
 The quiet room has several tables and chairs with ottomans where guests can read quietly away from the rest of the library.
 It is decorated with really cute wallpaper and relaxing yellow and green colors.
 It’s my favorite room.

 Returning books to the library is not usually exciting.
 It is at the Five Forks Library though.
 Head inside and immediately to your right is the cool returning-your-books contraption.
 Place your book in the slot and watch it go up a conveyor belt, be read by a machine, and then onto another conveyor belt where it is dumped into a giant bin of its friends where it will be returned manually to its proper place in the library.

 Kids love watching this.
 Adults love watching it.
 And it gives you an incentive to return books that you should be returning anyway to avoid late fees.

 Monday – Thursday: 9 am – 9 pm